How to Raise a Grievance at Work: A Practical Guide

 - You need a formal record for legal reasons

-Your Grievance May Be Used at Tribunal - Write It Carefully
+Your Grievance May Be Used at Tribunal

-Consider what you're NOT including: Sometimes there are tactical reasons to hold certain points back for legal proceedings.
 If you think tribunal is likely, get legal advice before submitting your grievance.

-The Formal Grievance Process: What to Expect
+The Formal Grievance Process

 The ACAS Code of Practice sets out how employers should handle grievances.
-Understanding what should happen helps you know when things are going wrong.

 - You submit a written grievance — to your line manager, HR, or whoever your policy directs